kavia-common/travel-planner-pro-139250-139259/README.md

 # travel-planner-pro-139250-139259

-This workspace contains the OceanTrip Planner React frontend built from scratch with free/open APIs and no authentication screens.
+This workspace contains the OceanTrip Planner React frontend built from scratch with free/open APIs and now includes local authentication screens (no backend).

 - Frontend path: travel_planner_frontend